 - If you’re 30 or older and want a “Catastrophic” health plan, see details about exemptions and catastrophic coverage.

-- If you live in Maryland, visit for information on 2017 exemptions and beyond.
+- If you live in Maryland, visit for information on exemptions.

 - Exemptions are available based on a number of circumstances, including certain hardships, some life events, health coverage or financial status, and membership in some groups.